nirkaufman/ai-traniing-docs/LLM Development/1_tutorials/03_semantic_search.md

 ## Step 5: Building the Frontend Interface

-Create a React component for the search interface:
+Create a React component for the search interface

+__app/semantic/page.tsx__
 ```typescript
 'use client'